NON-TRADITIONAL WEDDING AND ELOPEMENT PHOTOGRAPHER ✶ CO, IL, FL, INFINITY & BEYOND

 CHOOSE A WEEKDAY

 This is not because I don’t want to work weekends; it’s because I prioritize the experience you will have here.
 Especially in our higher traffic seasons, summer and winter, it’s just so important to the level of privacy, booking options, and flexibility that it will allow for you.
-Destination weddings are so popular in Colorado, and eloping on a week day will give you access to elopement-specific vendors that have more availability during the week.
+Destination weddings are so popular in Colorado, and recreation in general out on our trails is popular with our locals, and eloping on a week day will give you access to elopement-specific vendors that have more availability during the week.
 In addition to this, the level of traffic on trails, in town for parking, and for reservations (for dinner, breakfast, activities and tourist activities, etc) will be much lower.

 AVOID SCHOOL BREAKS AND HOLIDAYS